smartcontractresearchforum/docs/en/hiring_content_project_manager.md

 ## Responsibilities

-The Content Specialist will be expected to:
+The Engagement Moderator will be expected to:

 * Execute Go-to-Markets on research summaries in areas of expertise and/or interest
 * Identify trending threads to assist in marketing announcements on chat